salacika/DE1SQL/SQL6/README.md

 **Teaching**: 90 min

 **Problem statement**
-1. As analyst, you need to separate your analytical data store from the operational one.
+1. As analyst, you would like to create a separate analytical data layer for your analytics.
 How would you do that?

-How do you propose to solve these problems?

 **Objectives**
 * Understanding the difference between Operational and Analytical data layer